 Top-notch QoE for multi-screen apps is a puzzle in itself as it comprises of many moving parts like sub-second latency, glitch-free playback, robust scalability.
 In addition to performance aspects, OTT service providers need to take into account such features as interactivity and synchronization across platforms.

 Oxagile’s multi-year OTT expertise was instrumental in helping the client deliver a multi-screen solution to empower telcos with a streaming service.
-By leveraging massive code reuse and streamlined business logic, our team managed to significantly reduce time to market slash development costs.
+By leveraging massive code reuse and streamlined business logic, our team managed to significantly reduce time to market and slash development costs.

 The OTT space has become very fragmented as mobiles, smart TVs, tablets, and even game consoles are vying for a user’s attention.
 And audiences do not just favor one platform to consume content — they use multiple devices at any given time, sometimes even simultaneously.